BadassBison/Shell-Scripts/README.md

 ***
 ### trash
-This script will move a file to the trach opposed to removing it permanently
+This script will move a file to the trash, as opposed to removing it permanently